KayTrust/kaytrust.github.io/docs/Manuals.md

 * Device: This document supposes a user/entity accessing the contract through any **device** like a computer, mobile phone, tablet, IoT device, remote server.
 Later in this document the term *device* refers to any of the mentioned here.

-* User: The end user who creates its identity either through the IndetityManager or direclty by deploying an instance of the proxy smart contract.
+* User: The end user who creates their digital profile identifier either through the IndetityManager or direclty by deploying an instance of the Proxy smart contract.

 ## Types of contracts

-Two contracts are used in order to create and manage identities.
+Two contracts are used in order to create and manage identifiers.

 ### Proxy contract

-The Proxy smart contract **represents the Identity for a specific person**.
+The Proxy smart contract **represents a DID.
 This contract Allows to:

 * Set one or more ethereum addresses as the owner/owners of a proxy instance.